 - arms all the way down to our fingers

-- relaxing our back muscles
+- relaxing your back muscles

-- our hips and thighs
+- your hips and thighs

 Breathing in, breathing out